OpenWaterAnalytics/EPyT/README.md

 | stepMSXQualityAnalysisTimeLeft    |Advances the water quality solution through a single water quality time step when performing a step-wise simulation|
 | saveMSXFile                       |Saves the data associated with the current MSX project into a new MSX input file|
 | saveMSXQualityFile                |Saves water quality results computed for each node, link and reporting time period to a named binary file|
+| plotMSXSpeciesLinkConcentration   |Plots concentration of species for links over time.
+| plotMSXSpeciesNodeConcentration   |Plots concentration of species for nodes over time.
 | getMSXSourcePatternIndex          |Retrieves the value of all node source pattern index|
 | getMSXLinkInitqualValue           |Retrieves the initial concentration of chemical species assigned to links of the pipe network|
 | getMSXNodeInitqualValue           |Retrieves the initial concentration of chemical species assigned to nodes|